O2 Academy Birmingham: Venue

-The original O_{2} Academy Birmingham was located at Dale End (the venue is now known as Forum Birmingham).
-In September 2009, the O2 Academy moved to the site of the former Dome II Nightclub located on Horsefair, Bristol Street.
-The decision to move to a brand new venue was decided twofold.
-The former venue was unsuitable for the needs of a modern music venue and the building complex it resided in, along with the Oasis Centre above, was scheduled for demolition as part of a project called Martineau Galleries.
+The original O_{2} Academy Birmingham was located at a Dale End venue, which now hosts Forum Birmingham).
+In September 2009, the O2 Academy moved to the site of the former Dome II Nightclub on Horsefair, Bristol Street.
+The decision to move to a new venue was because the original venue was unsuitable for the needs of a modern music venue, and because its building complex was scheduled for demolition for a project that was called Martineau Galleries.

-At the new venue in Bristol Street, local band Editors headlined the opening night followed by further gigs the following nights by The Twang, The Streets and Ocean Colour Scene.
-For these gigs, commemorative wristbands were given out as part of a marketing campaign by members of the marketing team known as O_{2} angels.
+At the new venue in Bristol Street, the local band Editors headlined the opening night.
+The following nights had gigs by The Twang, The Streets, and Ocean Colour Scene, at which commemorative wristbands were given out as part of a marketing campaign by the O2 marketing team who were known as O_{2} Angels.

-Like the former Academy venue, the new venue has a multi-room operation with the main room having a capacity of 3,009 (of which there is a dedicated 600 capacity seated area) and two other rooms, the O_{2} Academy 2 with 600 and O_{2} Academy 3 with 250.
-However, in an improvement to the Dale End site, the new venue was designed to allow all three venues to be in use at the same time.
-A dedicated queuing system and box office is also in operation for each room.
+Like the former Academy venue, the new venue has a multi-room operation.
+Its main room has a capacity of 3,009 (including 600 in a seating area); its O_{2} Academy 2 has a capacity of 600; and its O_{2} Academy 3 has a capacity of 250.
+Each room has its own queuing system and box office.
+All three rooms can be used at the same time.
 Therefore, the venue has a full capacity of 3,859.

 To coincide with the launch of the Bristol Street venue, the club night Propaganda moved from the Gatecrasher venue in Birmingham to the Academy on Friday 18 September 2009.
-This is now a club night spread over all three academy rooms, playing a variety of indie/pop music.
-Subculture, a well known metal/rock club which was hosted at the Dale End Academy, moved to the new venue on 26 September 2009.
+It is now spread over all three of the Academy's rooms, and plays a variety of indie music.
+Subculture, a well known metal and rock club which was hosted at the Dale End Academy, moved to the new Academy on 26 September 2009.